-Weighted

-Average

-Investment Type Maturity

-Yuba County Investment Pool 863 days
+Investment Type Maturity Yuba County Investment Pool One to Five Years

 Concentration of Credit Risk: The District's investment policy places limits on the amount it may invest in any one issuer.
-At June 30, 2020, the District had no concentration of credit risk.
+At June 30, 2022, the District had no concentration of credit risk.